 A root cause analysis is a structured method for finding the underlying causes of process problems and undesirable outcomes.
 Root cause analysis is a core problem-solving technique used by organizations dedicated to continuous improvement.
-As the name implies, it is all about addressing the casual factor rather than treating symptoms that address only surface problems.
+As the name implies, it is all about addressing the causal factor rather than treating symptoms that address only surface problems.
 There are several analysis tools that teams of all types and sizes can apply to expedite problem-solving efforts.

 What is a root cause analysis?